-In the past the Gold Coast Academy of Sport (GCAS) had provided a program for aspiring young athletes from within the Gold Coast region in a number of sports which sat outside of the team sports offered by the Academy.
-Sports such as Tennis, Triathlon, Swimming, Ice Hockey, Go Karting, Softball and Cheering to name a few.
+In the past the Gold Coast Academy of Sport (GCAS) had provided a program for aspiring young athletes from within the Gold Coast region in a number of sports that sat outside of the team sports offered by the Academy.
+Sports such as Tennis, Triathlon, Swimming, Ice Hockey, Go Karting, Softball and Action Sports to name a few.
 We are bringing this back for 2022.
 Any athlete in any sport aged 12-16 is welcome to apply for the 2022 program starting mid-March.

 The program (regardless of sport) caters for basic fitness elements of athletes, building their awareness of important issues/aspects that are essential in the development as an elite performance athlete.
 The Academy understands all sports have different individual skill needs which the athlete has to target, but the underlying strength and basic movement patterns are general areas that can be worked on, regardless of the competition sport.

 In addition to these skill development sessions, athletes will be involved in a number of core educational sessions to help them develop and grow to become a ‘student of their own event and sport’.
 These sessions include topics such as nutrition, sports psychology, body maintenance and time-management to name a few.
 All sessions are delivered by professional presenters in their respective fields and are focused on helping athletes develop into an all-round athlete on and off the field of play.
 This high-performance development program provides physical and mental skills which will benefit the athlete outside of normal individual, club and association trainings.